‘Free spirit’ Emma Raducanu benefiting from relaxed approach

 “She’s in such good form right now.
 Playing so well.
 Playing so aggressive.
 I wish her all the best.”

-Raducanu will be back in action on Monday against either Mirra Andreeva or Amanda Anisimova.
+Raducanu will be back in action on Monday against 17th seed Amanda Anisimova.
+The American beat Mirra Andreeva – the winner in Indian Wells last week – 7-6 2-6 6-3 in almost three hours.

 Elsewhere in Miami, Novak Djokovic moved past old rival Rafael Nadal and on to a record 411 ATP Masters 1000 wins with a 6-1 7-6 (1) victory over Camilo Ugo Carabelli.